Reusable Menstrual Cups

 Your doctor will probably take a swab in order to diagnose this infection.
 It’s taken from the urethra in men, and the cervix in women.
 There are also some tests that use a urine sample.

-Antibiotics are the treatment of choice, and your partner will be treated as well to reduce your chance of reinfection.
+Antibiotics are the treatment of choice.
+Your partner will be treated as well to reduce your chance of reinfection.
 Even if your symptoms start to clear up, remember to take your full course of antibiotics.

 BV is another reason why you may have unusually coloured discharge.
 It’s often grey-white, but it can also appear to be yellow-green.
-About 23% of people diagnosed with BV have green vaginal discharge.
+About 23% of people diagnosed with BV have green vaginal discharge so they are closely related.

-It’s similar to a yeast infection, but instead of an overgrowth in yeast, it’s caused by bacteria that are out of control.
+It’s similar to a yeast infection.
+However, instead of an overgrowth in yeast, it’s caused by bacteria that are out of control.
 The giveaway for this one is a strong, fishy odour to your discharge.

 Bacterial Vaginosis Treatment